 Who can participate

 We are looking for great coders no matter the status, age, gender or background.
-However, in order to be one of the grand prize winners you need to be able to travel to the FOSSASIA OpenTechSummit to Singapore from March 17-19, 2017.

 What are the prizes?

 Participants who solve any five issues will receive a digital certificate and a free conference pass to the FOSSASIA Summit 2024.

 There are three prize categories.
 The winners of the prizes will be selected by the jury members based on their contributions during the contest.

 * Category 1: Collaboration Catalyst - 20 x Coder Surprise Packages

 Apart from good code contributions a winner in this category will show a particular ability to effectively collaborate with others.
 You will show an outstanding mindset to foster a positive open-source community by supporting newbies to join the contest, reviewing the work of others, and helping others with PRs, e.g. contributors who are stuck with a pull request.